SuperHero2010/wheres-my-editor/README.md

 ```
 ![Here](https://github.com/SuperHero20101/wheres-my-editor/blob/main/6.png)

 If you don't want to write commands, click directly on "main.py".
-But still have to write the command according to steps 5: 1-4 :
+But still have to write the command according to steps 5: 1 to 4 and skip 5:

 ![Here](https://github.com/SuperHero20101/wheres-my-editor/blob/main/8.png)